mariusbiller/ha-junghome/README.md

 # ha-junghome
-This is a bare minimum example integration showing how to integrate JUNG HOME devices into Home Assistant.
+This is a minimum example integration showing how to integrate JUNG HOME devices into Home Assistant.
 The communication to JUNG HOME devices runs over local network via the JUNG HOME Gateway – no cloud required.

 ## Supported device types